-If you find yourself needing emergency contraception in Italy, it’s not a simple matter of popping into a pharmacy and asking for the morning-after pill – you’re going to need a prescription from a doctor first.
+Finding emergency contraception in Italy can be tricky.
+You can’t just pop into a pharmacy and ask for the morning-after pill.
+You’re going to need a prescription from a doctor first.

 When it comes to emergency contraception, Italian public healthcare can be fine.

-Add to this the fact that in Catholic Italy, doctors are not legally obliged to prescribe emergency contraception if they are “morally opposed” to it – meaning that you could foreseeably find yourself being refused the prescription even after a frustrating wait – and you can see why for many, it’s not a gamble they’re willing to take.
+In Catholic Italy, doctors are not legally obliged to prescribe emergency contraception if they are “morally opposed” to it – meaning that you could foreseeably find yourself being refused the prescription even after a frustrating wait.

 Visiting a private doctor in Italy can be advantageous for a number of reasons.

-As mentioned before, private doctors in Italy are not going to cripple you financially: consulting a doctor at the public hospital in Florence costs €25, whilst visiting a private doctor for a simple thing like contraception will only be marginally more expensive, usually at around €30-50.
+Private doctors in Italy are not going to cripple you financially.
+Consulting a doctor at the public hospital in Florence costs €25, whilst visiting a private doctor for a simple thing like contraception will only be around €30-50.

-But the advantages to visiting private doctors are plentiful: seeing a private doctor means you can opt to find a English-speaking private health clinic, should your Italian not be up to scratch, and you can book a same-day appointment, so you know you’ll be getting the contraception quickly.
+The advantages to visiting private doctors are plentiful.
+Seeing a private doctor means you can opt to find an English-speaking private health clinic.
+You can also book a same-day appointment, so you know you’ll be getting the contraception quickly.
 Quite often there are student or youth discounts available too.

-If you can, check to see if the contraception is available on offer at the clinic before making your appointment, to be sure you won’t be refused.
+If you can, check to see if the morning after pill is available on offer at the clinic before making your appointment.

 When you find yourself in need of emergency contraception, you want to get it as soon as you can.
-And for that reason, I’d recommend booking an appointment with a private clinic as opposed to heading to the nearest ER, to be sure of avoiding any unwanted delays or unpleasantness.
-Your peace of mind if worth a little extra cost.
+And for that reason, I’d recommend booking an appointment with a private clinic as opposed to heading to the nearest ER.
+Your peace of mind is worth a little extra cost.